Ultimate Mission Viejo Real Estate Investing Guide for 2026

 Housing

 Mission Viejo has a home ownership rate of .
-The state homeownership percentage is presently of the population, while across the United States, the rate of homeownership is .
+The total state homeownership percentage is currently of the population, while across the nation, the percentage of homeownership is .

-The rate of occupied houses and apartments in Mission Viejo is , and the rate of unused homes and multi-family units is .
+The combined occupied rate for houses and apartments in Mission Viejo is , while the vacancy rate for these units is .

 Housing Quick Stats